Looking for Rewards?*

 Compare cash ISAs

 An ISA is a flexible way to save, and you don’t have to pay tax on your interest.
-Since ISAs were introduced, the amount you can put in them has grown and you can now stash a lot of savings away.
+Since ISAs were introduced, the amount you can put into them has grown and you can now stash a lot of savings away.
 Comparing cash ISAs is a great way to get a better rate.
-Here’s how to find and compare different cash ISAs.
+Compare different cash ISAs with Compare the Market today.

 What are cash ISAs?

 Cash ISAs are essentially tax-free savings accounts.
 They’re much the same as other savings accounts, except for that all-important tax benefit.
-Everyone has a personal allowance that they can put in an ISA.
-For the tax year 2023/24 it’s still £20,000.
+Everyone has an annual ISA allowance that they can put in ISA accounts.
+For the tax year 2024/25 it’s still £20,000.

-Different cash ISAs offer different interest rates and features – which is why it’s so important to compare cash ISA rates before you choose.
+Different cash ISAs offer different interest rates and features – which is why it’s so important to compare cash ISAs before you choose.

 What types of cash ISA are available?

-There are different types of cash ISA to think about, so it can be hard to find the best cash ISA for you:
+There are different types of cash ISAs available, so it’s important to understand your needs in order to find the best ISA savings rates for you:

-- Fixed rate ISAs offer a fixed interest rate that’s often higher than an instant access ISA, but you have to lock your money away for a set term.
+Fixed-rate ISAs offer a fixed interest rate that’s often higher than an instant access cash ISA, but you have to lock your money away for a set term.
 If you withdraw your money early, you’ll have to pay a penalty fee.

-- Notice ISAs are sort of in between easy access and fixed rate ISAs.
-Notice ISAs mean you don’t have to lock your money away for a set period, but you will need to give notice as to when you want to withdraw your money.
-The notice period can vary between providers, but expect somewhere in the region of 30 to 120 days.
+Notice ISAs require you to give notice when you want to withdraw your money.
+The notice period varies among providers, but you can typically expect somewhere in the region of 30 to 180 days.

 Why might you choose a cash ISA?

 Cash ISAs are a reliable way to earn interest on your savings without paying tax.
-While the introduction of personal savings allowance has meant that you can earn tax-free interest on ordinary savings accounts, this is limited to:
+While the introduction of a personal savings allowance has meant that you can earn tax-free interest on ordinary savings accounts, in the 2024/25 tax year this remains limited to:

 - Basic rate tax payers – £1,000 interest per year